calincraiu/Voxel-Based-Micro-Worlds/README.md

  Notes:
  - Other Rhino versions might work, but it is important to mention that before Rhino 6.0, Grasshopper was not part of the standard toolkit and had to be downloaded as a plugin.
  -  Upon opening the Grasshopper definition, the custom components will attempt to generate a "Voxel-Based Micro World", process which might slow down the file upon opening.
 Give it a few seconds.
  -  The Grasshopper file creates a single .jpg in the directory that it is placed in when running.
 This is the generated heightmap to be used for Voxel-World generation.
+ -  The provided code is structured in a way that is compatible with GH components.
+Objects are defined under "custom additional code" and called under "RUNTIME CODE".

  ## Relevant Files
 The provided working file can be found inside [GH_definition](https://github.com/calincraiu/Voxel-Based-Micro-Worlds/tree/main/GH_definition).